tianheg/til/css/use-a-custom-css-variable.md

-# Use a custom CSS Variable
+# Use A Custom CSS Variable

 ```css
 .penguin-top {